 Another common hysterectomy is a vaginal surgery.
 This surgery combines some of the aspects of laparoscopic surgery in that tiny incisions allow cameras and instruments into the abdomen, but the uterus is removed through the vagina.
 This method is often the shortest surgery and results in the least scarring.

 Thankfully, you don’t have to decide which type of surgery is best for you, or even if you need a hysterectomy at all.
 You can call New Beginnings OB/GYN and discuss which options are best for you.
-Dr. Navkaran Singh and Dr. Staci McHale are happy to sit down with you and come up with a plan that treats your whole body and keeps you healthy.
+Dr. Staci McHale is happy to sit down with you and come up with a plan that treats your whole body and keeps you healthy.